SJ5117/js-rock-paper-scissors-console/README.md

 # js-tic-tac-toe-console

-A javascript Tic-Tac-Toe game run in the js console.
+Runs a 5 round game of Rock, Paper, Scissors in the js console.
+Best out of 5 wins.